samryan18/chess-ray-vision/README.md

 #### To Preprocess Images for a Real Dataset :
+Only necessary for a new dataset.
+There is a preprocessed dataset available [here](https://github.com/mukundv7/crvdataset) which is referenced in the current notebook.

 1. Figure out where the images are stored and where to put the preprocessed images.

 ```